 There’s an Intel Core M platform powering up the Switch 12, to be more exact the Intel Core M 5Y10c processor with Intel HD 5300 graphics, 4 GB of RAM and a 128 GB SSD.

 The RAM is not upgradeable and all the hardware is tucked inside the slate, while the battery resides in the foot.
 The LiteON L8H-128V2G SSD Acer put in this machine offers fast read speeds and below-average write speeds, but it’s overall a decent solution and does help with the performance.
-This is an M.2 SSD and is replaceable, you’ll find some pics of the inner components in this forum thread.
+This is an M.2 SSD and is replaceable, you’ll find some pics of the inner components in

 I’ve tested a few different Core M implementations in the last few months and this one proved to be one of the fastest and coolest.
 However, Acer does bundle a fair amount of Bloatware on their machine and you’ll want to get rid of most Acer programs, McAfee and all the trial software (eBay, Spotify, Office, among others) to speed this thing up.